 Mindful Engaged Committed Robust

-Globe Hackers are people with an up-to-date understanding of our world, and a long term view of human potential.
+Globe Hackers have an up-to-date understanding of our world and a long-term view of human potential.
 We are visionaries focused on solutions.

 Epicurus was an ancient Greek philosopher who understood that pleasure is not just about feeling good.

 Without a healthy world in which healthy people can thrive we can not hope to have a better future.
 We have made so much progress in the domains of science, engineering, technology and ideas, and yet we face life-threatening challenges today as in the past.

 Understanding how to thrive is a global project for all of humanity.

 There are many things that make our planet unique, and one thing, regardless of our human differences, connects us all - our oceans.